FabricMC/fabric/CONTRIBUTING.md

 ### Simplicity

-- Simple code that is easy to debug and reason is generally preferable to the shortest possible implementation.
+- Simple code that is easy to debug and reason about is generally preferable to the shortest possible implementation.
 - Limited duplication can be better than indirection, unless the code is complex or used several times.
 - Indirections might make the code harder to read, and should be weighed against their benefits.
 Examples include:
     - Lambda composition (forEach, streams).